Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 - Terminal operators lose productivity because of congestion and face pressures from localities to reduce the number of idle trucks at their gates.

 - If there are few opportunities to load empty containers on the backhaul trip, an efficient repositioning system must be in place to ensure the overall productivity of the distribution system.
-Transloading is part of such a strategy as it frees maritime containers by moving loads into domestic containers.
-Therefore, there are fewer risks that shipping companies would impose surcharges because of imbalanced containerized flows.
+Transloading is part of such a strategy as it frees maritime containers by moving loads into domestic containers so that there are fewer risks of shipping companies imposing surcharges because of imbalanced containerized flows.
 Opting if and where transloading occurs is the outcome of a tradeoff between its advantages and disadvantages.

 - Develop an export market taking advantage of filling empty containers with new cargo, notably commodities.
-This can imply various strategies such as substitution from bulk to containers or the setting of consolidation centers enabling to regroup small cargo batches into container loads.
+This can imply various strategies such as substitution from bulk to containers or setting up consolidation centers enabling the regrouping of small cargo batches into container loads.
 This particularly benefits small companies and enables them to access new global markets.

-The case of the United States is particularly eloquent.
-For 100 containers entering the country, half will be repositioned empty to foreign markets.
-Of the 50 that remain, most return empty to port terminals awaiting for export cargo to become available.
-The empty container is picked up from the port terminal to a distribution center to return to the terminal once loaded.
+The case of the United States is particularly telling.
+For every 100 containers entering the country, half will be repositioned empty to foreign markets.
+Of the 50 remaining, most return empty to port terminals awaiting export cargo to become available.
+The empty container is picked up from the port terminal and taken to a distribution center to return to the terminal once loaded.
 Only 5 of the 50 containers will be loaded with export cargo shortly after being unloaded of import cargo without coming back empty first to the maritime terminal.
 Cargo rotation appears as a simple repositioning strategy but requires fairly complex coordination.
 It can take place if import and export activities are located nearby and thus enable a quick rotation.
 Otherwise, an intermediary stage implying the usage of an empty container depot is required.
 Thus, cargo rotation is an operational process for repositioning that can be supported by empty container depots, which are physical infrastructures.
-Those two elements require a management system where involved actors in supply chains interact to combine mobility needs and the availability of containers.
+Those two elements require a management system where actors involved in supply chains interact to combine mobility needs and the availability of containers.

 5. The Digitalization of Containers